 Understanding who your loan servicer is, and what they do is essential for the loan repayment process.

 What Are Student Loan Servicers?

-They are companies that take care of the disbursement, billing, and customer service aspects of your federal student loans.
+Student loan servicers are companies that take care of the disbursement, billing, and customer service aspects of your federal student loans.
 They can help you figure out things like which repayment plan you should be on and whether to consolidate your student loans.

 Need deferment or forbearance?
 They can also help you set that up.
 Loan servicers are basically a one-stop shop for everything you need to know or changes you need to make on your federal student loans.

-Major Student Loan Servicers
+List of Major Student Loan Servicers & Companies